hiulit/Godot-3-2D-Draw-Sprite/README.md

-# Godot 3 2D Draw Pattern
+# Godot 3 2D Draw Sprite
- A script to draw "sprites" to easily create patterns.
+A script to create "sprites" using the `_draw()` function to easily create patterns, change the color palette, or change the pixel size.